Updated March 17, 2021

 But not so much in Central America, which was always a backwater under the Spanish.
 No big Irish diaspora here.
 No Irish pub on every corner selling Guinness.

 We’ll be the first to admit most Irish bars in Central America are not authentic, meaning ran by Irish people, but they can still provide a good time, especially on St. Paddy’s Day.
+This year might be even more of an occasion, given the pandemic cancelled all 2020 festivities.

 So whether you’re as green-eyed and Irish as the River Shannon itself, whether you’re a plastic Paddy who thinks they’re Irish, or whether you have no connection with Ireland and just love the craic, here are seven Irish bars in Central America you can enjoy year-round.